-In this article on how to do business in the USA, I want to focus on the specifics of the cultural makeup of How to do business in the USA; American flagthe United States.
+In this article on how to do business in the USA, I want to focus on the specifics of the cultural makeup of the United States.
 Doing business in any country requires a good understanding of not only the local etiquette but certainly of the local culture.
 But there is a BIG caveat when it comes to getting the best or right angle to look at a culture.

 We Can’t Both Look at the Same River